Renting or Leasing a Vehicle for University Business

 - Determines the trip is related to University business and has departmental approval

-- Contacts appropriate campus office (see Contacts section).
+- Contacts appropriate campus office (see Contacts section in the policy).

 - Provides the following information: